-The proposed intensive poultry installation is to be located at land East of the B4395, Llangadfan.
-Grid reference SJ0112 5221.
-In the appendices shows the site location in relation to the area which is a rural district to the North of Llangadfan.
+The proposed intensive poultry installation is to be located at land at Neuadd Isaf, Penybont.
+In the appendices shows the site location in relation to the area which is a rural district to the South of Penybont

-The site is surrounded by agricultural land, outlying land uses include residential to the South at Llangadfan and even further afield.
-Isolated farm units scatter the landscape.
+The site is surrounded by agricultural land, and rural residential properties.
 The surrounding village network and Aerial Photograph are in the appendices.

-The site is within the vicinity of nearby farmsteads and is located adjacent to an existing agricultural storage building and ground that has accommodated timber, machinery and poultry manure for years.
+The site is within the vicinity of nearby farmsteads and is located adjacent to an existing agricultural storage building and poultry units.
 Site bunding, landscaping and choice of suitable cladding colours will minimise any visual impacts if any, of the development.